SchemaStore/schemastore/CONTRIBUTING.md

 - In [schema-validation.json](src/schema-validation.json), in `"options": []` list add
  `"schema_x.json": {"externalSchema": ["schema_y.json"]}`

-### JSON formatter
+### Recommended Editor Extensions

-This project contains an [`.editorconfig`](https://github.com/SchemaStore/schemastore/blob/master/.editorconfig) file.
+This project uses [EditorConfig](https://editorconfig.org) to configure editor settings and [Prettier](https://prettier.io) to configure file formatting.
-If your IDE or code editor doesn't natively support it, please install the [EditorConfig](https://editorconfig.org) plugin.
+Please install the EditorConfig and Prettier extensions for your IDE or code editor if they are not natively supported.

 ### Validation mode